iot-lab/iot-lab.github.io/docs/boards/add-new-board.md

 ---
-title: Extend
+title: Add new board
 description: The IoT-LAB Gateway board runs a Python module providing Open Node management.
 Its implementation is based on a system of plugin.
-Thus, if you want to add support for a new node, you just have to write a specific file to interface with the application.
+Thus, if you want to add support for a new board, you just have to write a specific file to interface with the application.
 group: boards
 ---
 ## 1. Develop